amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### Contribution

-Create a fork of the project into your own repository.
+`Create a fork of the project into your own repository `.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it.

 ## History